exander77/proton-bridge-android/README.md

 # ProtonBridge Android

-Support scripts and patches for building and running ProtonBridge for Android.
+Support scripts and patches for building and running ProtonBridge on Android in Termux.

 **Features:**
 - it should build,